Submit a talk to PyConZA 2021

 Then there'll be a long wait while other proposals to come in.

-- We'll start accepting talks at the end of August (tutorials will be settled earlier).
+We'll start accepting talks at the end of August.
 If it's important for you to know before then, let us know and we'll work something out.

 What if I'm new to speaking?

 If you're new to speaking and would like assistance preparing your talk, email email@example.com with a rough draft of your talk proposal and we'll find a suitably experienced speaker to act as a mentor.